wchenastro/Mosaic/README.md

 # Mosaic: Multibeamformed observation simulation and interferometry characterization

 A software package consists of an interferometric pattern simulator and characterizer, an optimized tiling generator and a beamforming weights calculator.
-This document only describes the new version of the package.
+This document only describes the package from version 1.0.0.

 ## Dependent